Taiwan Hikes

 History about Baishih Outpost

-If you don't want to carry your own food, tents, and sleeping bags, you can hire porters to help you.
+If you don't want to carry your own food, tents, and sleeping bags, you can book on-site catering service to help you.

 Syakaro Historic Trail